charterscruz/labelling_utils/README.md

 loadVideoSaveImages.py
 This script takes a results file (or GT) and a video and overlays bounding boxes on images and saves these images.

+visualize_results.py
+this script shows results and gt for a given clip

  NOTE 1: The format used for seagull GT is: frame_number x y width height object_id temporary/final